 Community Use Programs take place at the Shelburne Regional High School and are offered throughout the year.
-Cick here for program listings and more information about Community Use at SRHS.
+Find out about program listings and more information about Community Use at SRHS.

 Active Start Basketball Programs are offered to children ages 3-5 and 5-6 for 6 sessions from January to March.
 The programs focus on teaching fundamental movement skills and basic basketball skills though fun games and activities.

-Mark Break Activities are offered free to families during March Break.
-This includes activitites such as public skating, open gym time, bowling and outdoor activities.
+March Break Activities are offered free to families during March Break.
+This includes activitites such as public skating, open gym time and outdoor activities.

 Run Jump Throw is an afterschool program for children in grades 3-6 held in the Spring.
 It teaches the basic movement skills of running, jumping and throwing through fun, age appropriate Track & Field based activities.
 The aim is for participants to have fun, gain or improve movement skills and to learn about and experience the sport of Track & Field.